 The historic season marked the donning of a new era in Kings history.
 Laden with talented young stars like Kopitar, Quick and (Dustin) Brown, coupled with the ever-developing, fruitful partnership of Mike Richards and Jeff Carter, this was a team that was not going to be a “one trick pony”.
 They enjoyed the sweetness of drinking their favorite beverages out of Lord Stanley’s “Mug”, and were determined to have another round in the future.

 Riding the ultimate high of the preceding season, the Kings managed to secure a respectable fifth spot in the Western Conference and buccaneered their way into the Western Conference Final.
-Unfortunately, the were ousted by the soon-to-be successor to their throne, the Chicago Blackhawks, in five games.
+Unfortunately, they were ousted by the soon-to-be successor to their throne, the Chicago Blackhawks, in five games.

 Despite having a sour taste in their mouth from not being able to repeat as champions, the Kings managed yet another respectable regular season in 2013-14; finishing with 100 points and slotting in as the number six seed in the Western Conference.
 Much like their Stanley Cup year, the team was lead in goals (29), assists (41) and points (70) by budding superstar, Kopitar.
 The team decided to bolster their lineup with the addition of prolific forward, Marian Gaborik, from the Columbus Blue Jackets.

 To say that their imminent playoff run would be a grind would quite the understatement.
-The Kings were pushed to their limits in seven game series victories over the San Jose Sharks, Anaheim Ducks, and, newly formed rival, the Blackhawks.
+The Kings were pushed to their limits in seven-game series victories over the San Jose Sharks, Anaheim Ducks, and, newly formed rival, the Blackhawks.
 The final challenge was to defeat the New York Rangers, who had not been in the Stanley Cup Final since winning it back in 1994-95.
 Challenge accepted.
 The Kings throttled the Rangers in five games to take home their second Stanley Cup in three years.

 Although the Kings have not hoisted the Stanley Cup since the 2014 playoff run, they have been a perennial threat.
 With the incumbent core still very much intact, coupled with youngsters like Tyler Toffoli and Tanner Pearson flourishing, and a minor-league system stocked with talent, the Kings have been the epitome of successful.
 That does not look like it is going to change anytime soon.